mongodb/docs/source/includes/app-api-key-create-in-project.rst

    The :guilabel:`Private Key` is only shown once: *on this page*.
    Click the :guilabel:`Copy` button to add the Private Key to the clipboard.
-Save and secure this Private Key as you would any other password.
+Save and secure both the Public and Private Keys.